Mechanical puzzle: Disentanglement

 A disentanglement puzzle.
 The object is to remove the string with the two balls from the wire construction.

 For puzzles of this kind, the goal is to disentangle a metal or string loop from an object.
 Topology plays an important role with these puzzles.
 The image shows a version of the derringer puzzle.
 Although simple in appearance, it is quite challenging – most puzzle sites rank it among their hardest puzzles.

 Vexiers are a different sort of disentanglement puzzle – two or more metal wires, which have been intertwined, are to be untangled.
 They, too, spread with the general puzzle craze at the end of the 19th century.
 A large number of the Vexiers still available today originate in this period.

 So-called ring puzzles, of which the Chinese rings are part, are a different type of Vexier.
 In these puzzles a long wire loop must be unsnarled from a mesh of rings and wires.
 The number of steps required for a solution often has an exponential relationship with the number of loops in the puzzle.
 The common type, which connects the rings to a bar with cords (or loose metal equivalents) has a movement pattern identical to the Gray binary code, in which only one bit changes from one code word relative to its immediate neighbor.

 A noteworthy puzzle, known as the Chinese rings, Cardans' rings, the Baguenaudier or the Renaissance puzzle was mentioned in circa 1500 as Problem 107 of the manuscript De Viribus Quantitatis by Luca Pacioli.
 The puzzle is again referred to by Girolamo Cardano in the 1550 edition of his book De subtililate.
 Although the puzzle is a disentanglement-type puzzle, it also has mechanical puzzle attributes, and the solution can be derived as a binary mathematical procedure.

 The Chinese rings are associated with the tale that in the Middle Ages, knights would give these to their wives as a present, so that in their absence they may fill their time.
-Tavern puzzles, made of steel, are based on forging exercises that provided good practice for blacksmith apprentices.
+Disentanglement puzzles, made of steel, are based on forging exercises that provided good practice for blacksmith apprentices.

 Niels Bohr used disentanglement puzzles called Tangloids to demonstrate the properties of spin to his students.